vfarcic/devops26/manuscript/18-boot.md

 cat env/parameters.yaml
 ```

-The output is as follows.
+The output, in my case, is as follows.

 ```yaml
 adminUser: